 Whisky's in Glasgow's Blood

 Whisky runs through the city's industrial heritage like the River Clyde itself.
 Which is why our gleaming new Single Malt Scotch Whisky Distillery at the Queen's Dock has a touch of the inevitable about it.
 From here at the Pumphouse, the heart of Clydeside today, Customs & Excise kept a watchful eye on exports of liquid gold.
-Turns out, our ancestor, John Morrison, built this very Dock in 1836 while he was busy building half the city.
+Turns out, our ancestor, John Morrison, began building this very Dock in 1863 while he was busy building half the city.
 One whole generation before our family discovered whisky.
 John also had a hand in raising Loch Katrine, whose pure soft water goes into making Clydeside Single Malt Whisky today.

 The Pumphouse (bottom left) photographed on 24th March 1950.

 The Clydeside Distillery is located within the Pumphouse building which once controlled entry into the famous Glasgow Queen's Dock.
 The Pumphouse was originally designed to provide hydraulic power to operate the swing bridge, servicing the commercial dock which witnessed the export of whisky with ships destined for all continents of the world.